Your step-by-step guide to the mortgage process

 - Credit: Does your credit history show that you pay debts on time?

-- Collateral – Is the value of the property you’re buying sufficient collateral for the loan?
-(I.e. Did the appraisal show that the purchase price and home value are aligned?)
+- Collateral: Is the value of the property you’re buying sufficient collateral for the loan?
+(In other words: Did the appraisal show the purchase price and home value are aligned?)

-During the underwriting process, they may come back with questions.
+During the underwriting process, your loan officer may come back with questions.
 You should respond as quickly as possible to ensure a smooth underwriting process.

 9. Closing day and finalizing the mortgage loan process

 You’ve made it the big day: closing.

 One of the more important documents is the Closing Disclosure.
 It should look similar to the Loan Estimate you received when you originally completed the full loan application.